 In Oklahoma, larceny from a house is the act of stealing something of value from a house, vessel or temporary building.
 Larceny from a house is charged as a felony, with sentences of five years or more in prison.

-Oklahoma defines larcenys taking another’s personal property through fraud or stealth with the intent to deprive.
+Oklahoma defines larceny as taking another’s personal property through fraud or stealth with the intent to deprive.
 Okla.
 Stat. tit.
 21 § 1701.
 It is theft by stealth.
 Larceny is either small (petit) or large (grand).

 An example of grand larceny might be taking diamond jewelry, or costume jewelry if taken directly from the person of the victim.
-Petit larceny is the same as petty theft, so involves items worth less, like a DVD, food or the like.
+Petit larceny is the same as petty theft, involving items less of lesser value like a DVD, food or the like.

 Larceny From A House, A Serious Crime in Oklahoma

 In Oklahoma, larceny from a house is defined under 2 different statutes.
 The first defines larceny from a house as grand larceny that was committed in a dwelling or vessel.
 Okla.
 Stat. tit.
 21 § 1707.
 The statute’s scope is limited to grand larceny and the crime is charged as a felony and is punishable by up to 8 years in prison.

 Oklahoma also defines larceny from a house as entering and stealing of money or any other thing of value from a house, railroad car, tent, booth or other temporary building.
 Okla.
 Stat. tit.
 21 § 1723.
 This crime is also chargeable as a felony and is punishable by a jail term of up to 5 years.
 Okla.
 Stat. tit.
 21 § 1724.

 Homes are protected spaces.
 Violating this protected space makes this kind of larceny a more serious crime.
 As such, entering a house with the intent of stealing $100, while not a lot of money, could still be punished by up to 5 years in jail.
 Entering a house with the intent to steal diamond jewelry could be punished by up to 8 years in jail.